Arvato-Systems/kie4developer/README.md

 Add BPMN Process Model classes by implementing the ```IDeployableBPMNProcess``` Interface.
 Store them in the package ```com.example.workflow.processes```.
 Add required dependencies by add them into  ```pom.xml``` and implementing the ```IDeployableDependency``` Interface.
 Store them in the package ```com.example.workflow.dependencies```.
 Use Service classes that runs your business logic by implementing the ```IDeployableService``` Interface.
 Store them in the package ```com.example.workflow.services```.
-If you use custom classes within your Services annotate them with ```@org.kie.api.remote.Remotable``` for marshalling support.
+If you use custom classes within your process models make sure these implements ```Serializable``` for marshalling support.
 Add own WorkItemHandler by implementing the ```IDeployableWorkItemHandler``` Interface.
 Store them in the package ```com.example.workflow.workitemhandler```.

 Check out many examples within the ```test``` directory.